 Lexis®Library is a database of legal material concerning the United Kingdom, the United States, the European Union, international law, Commonwealth countries and other jurisdictions.

 On-site access is available to all academic members of IALS library.

-Remote access is only available to IALS fellows, IALS students and IALS academic staff.
+Remote access is available to IALS fellows, IALS students and IALS staff, and to other SAS fellows, students and staff.
 If you are based elsewhere, you will probably have remote access to Lexis through your own college or university.

 - Primary and secondary legislation in force.

 - Reported and unreported cases, with a case citator.